Sciumo/sfafxjs/README.md

 *  Additional information (801-965)

 ##Occurs
 SFAF has a idiosyncratic mechanism for enumerating child elements called an labeled 'occurs' in the SFAFx JSON model.
+For example, when an occur is left blank the default internal enumeration is "01".
+SFAFx explicates this assumption in the JSON data model of the SFAF record.
+The occur identifier is especially crucial for properly modeling equipment linkages.

 ##Example
-Included in this project is a dummy record, that is not 'technically' correct, but has sufficient properly formatted elements for demonstration purposes.
+Included in this project is a dummy record, that is not a 'technically' correct record, but has sufficient properly formatted elements for demonstration purposes.

 ```
 005. UA